otzhora/potator/README.md

 ### Options

-* You can choose one of two detectors: Naive and Filtering.
-Naive detector compares every possible combination of source code fragments and calculates jaccard similarity between them.
-Filtering detector implements algorithm from SourcererCC paper with an adaptive prefix filtering optimizations.
+* You can choose one of two detectors: `Naive` and `Filtering`. `Naive detector` compares every possible combination of source code fragments and calculates [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index#Generalized_Jaccard_similarity_and_distance) between them. `Filtering detector` implements algorithm from `SourcererCC` paper with an `adaptive prefix filtering` optimizations.
-* Depth parameters specify the maximum depth of adaptive prefix. `depth=2` is recommended.
+* `depth` parameters specify the maximum depth of adaptive prefix. `depth=2` is recommended.
 Since it offers the optimal balance between costs of building index and querying it.
-* Threshold is the minimum score that two code fragments should have to be considered clones.
+* `threshold` is the minimum score that two code fragments should have to be considered clones.
-* Granularity specifies granularity of code blocks.
+* `granularity` specifies granularity of code blocks.
 Options are `functions` and `classes`. `functions` is recommended.
-* Out specifies the name of the resulting html
+* `out` specifies the name of the resulting html
-* Directory is the directory with files on which to perform search.
+* `directory` is the directory with files on which to perform search.

 You can also do `export DEBUG=1` before the search, then profiling information will be printed out.